The Airmen's Stories - Sgt. R E Plant

 Plant made his first flight in a Tiger Moth on 5th March 1939.
 He joined the RAFVR on 28th April as an Airman u/t Pilot, he described his profession as 'Gents Outfitter'.
 He did his elementary flying at 9 E&RFTS Ansty.

-Above images courtesy of David Ross via Bill Simpson.
+Above images courtesy of and copyright the David Ross Collection.

 Called up on 1st September 1939, he went to ITW Bexhill on 30th October and on 10th December he moved to 8 FTS Montrose.